LagoLunatic/ww_model_helpers/README.md

 In order to fix the normals, use Blender's text editor to open the script named `fix_normals.py` that comes with the WW Model Helpers download.
 Click "Run Script", and it should automatically fix the shading on Link's mouth and such.

 Another issue is that Blender is displaying the model without any textures.
 It's not strictly necessary, but if you want to see textures in Blender 2.79, first change the view mode to Material.
 Then open the script named `make_materials_shadeless.py` that comes with the WW Model Helpers download, and click "Run Script".
-In Blender 2.8, you don't need to run `make_materials_shadeless.py`.
+In Blender 2.8 and higher, you don't need to run `make_materials_shadeless.py`.
 Simply change the shading mode to "Material Preview".
 If the model displays as completely white after doing this, your model might not have any textures imported with it.
 This can be caused by you moving the texture .png files after extracting them from the model but before importing the model into Blender - the .dae file stores the paths to the textures as absolute paths on your hard drive, so moving them will cause Blender to not be able to find them.

 ### Step 5: Create your custom model.